BaseMax/SimpleFastPyAPI/README.md

 ## My Awesome FastAPI Project

+## Description

-This is a simple REST API built with Python and FastAPI.
+This is a simple REST API built with Python and FastAPI and SQLAlchemy for CRUD operations (Create, Read, Update, Delete) on users.
+FastAPI is a powerful web framework for building APIs.

 ## Installation